|OVER THE TOP GOLF - YOU HAVE OPTIONS|

 My OVER THE TOP GOLF swing provides me with options whereas before I was at the mercy of the golf course.
 The tee shot, with regard to having options, is the most important part of becoming a scratch golfer.
 Even if you are precision with a putter and have Mickelsonian chipping abilities, those extra shots you wasted getting into attack mode basically torpedoed your chances of shooting a 72.

 Those who order my eBook first learn how simple it is to hit dead-straight wedge shots.
-As they move up the roster of longer clubs, that accuracy translates through the irons and fairway woods.
+As they move up the line to the longer clubs, that accuracy translates through the irons and fairway woods.
 Then last, but not least in importance, the piece d'resistance, standing on the tee box and ripping a long, low bullet with the Big Dog.
 As you may already know, OVER THE TOP GOLF is the only golf swing with the walk-through finish.
 Keep walking right to where your golf ball is waiting - center cut, in position and ready to do some serious damage.
 Now you've got options.

 Keywords for this article: amateur, become, golf, golf instructor, golf pro, scratch golfer, how to, OVER THE TOP GOLF, SHOOT, PAR, lower your score, options, Big Dog, golf swing, Mickelsonian